appseconnect/docs/_posts/Transformation/Mapping Techniques/2018-09-17-define-logic-over-destination-mapping.md

 ![Attributelevel-Else](/staticfiles/transformation/media/Attributelevel-Else.png)

+**NOTE: The Add Condition window is for the condition marked in the Yellow Box**

 ### Mapping at Loop Level

 The `If Mapping can be done at the For-Each Loop level`.
 Below is the screen which shows the **If Mapping** at the For-Each Loop Level.